-Welcome to the website of the UMaine Center on Aging (UMCoA) at the University of Maine.
-Established in the winter of 2002, we are a multi-disciplinary center within the University of Maine System devoted to aging-related education and training, research and evaluation, and community service and consultation.
-UMCoA’s base of operations is at the University of Maine System’s flagship campus.
-Our main offices are in the city of Bangor with staff outposted in several locations throughout the state.
-The Center is proud to be affiliated with the School of Social Work and the College of Natural Sciences, Forestry, and Agriculture.
-We are also a designated research unit at the University of Maine administered through the Office of the Vice President for Research.
+Welcome to the website of the Center on Aging (CoA) at the University of Maine.
+Established in the winter of 2001-2002, we are a multi-disciplinary research center within the University of Maine System devoted to aging-related education and training, research and evaluation, and community service and consultation.
+CoA’s base of operations is at the University of Maine System’s flagship campus.
+Our main offices are in the city of Bangor, with staff outposted in several locations throughout the state.
+The Center is proud to be affiliated with the Institute of Medicine, the School of Social Work, and the College of Earth, Life, and Health Sciences.
+We are also a designated interdisciplinary research unit at the University of Maine administered through the Office of the Vice President for Research.

 Unquestionably, our mission has always been bold and broad.
 The designation of aging research as an Emerging Area of Excellence at the University of Maine by the Office of the Executive Vice President for Academic Affairs & Provost has elevated the priority placed on aging-related education and inquiry significantly and has extended our focus.
+In addition, we are working very closely with the recently established Institute of Medicine.
 In concert with the Office of the Vice President for Research, we aim to support aging initiatives not only across the UMaine campus but throughout the University of Maine System.
 It requires the full commitment of the staff, associates, and students affiliated with UMCoA and the loyal resolve of the rapidly expanding cadre of academic and community partners collaborating with us in this effort.
 It also requires the strong support of those who have the financial wherewithal to make the much needed programs that we offer now and intend to offer in the future a reality in a state that has traditionally grappled with scarce resources.
-Our mission remains the right one given we remain the oldest state in the nation based on median age and the home to the largest proportion of baby boomers in the U.S. At the same time, Maine continues to have a high proportion of older adults grappling with some of the most demanding challenges facing individuals in later life.
+Our mission remains the right one, given we remain the oldest state in the nation based on median age and the home to the largest proportion of baby boomers in the U.S. At the same time, Maine continues to have a high proportion of older adults grappling with some of the most demanding challenges facing individuals in later life.

-Please visit our recently redesigned website regularly as we will be updating our program information frequently and join us as we work to insure that Maine is a state that proudly embraces its older citizens and has the professional expertise and programmatic infrastructure able to respond to the opportunities and challenges of an aging America.
+Please visit our website regularly as we will be updating our program information frequently, and join us as we work to ensure that Maine is a state that proudly embraces its older citizens and has the professional expertise and programmatic infrastructure able to respond to the opportunities and challenges of an aging America.

 Lenard W. Kaye